MomentEI/GridPath_RA_Toolkit/README.md

 ### 3. How to get the GridPath RA Toolkit Western US dataset:
 You can download the full dataset used in the Western US RA case study by navigating to [gridlab.org/GridPathRAToolkit](gridlab.org/GridPathRAToolkit) and clicking on the "data" tab.
 The input files are contained in MonteCarlo_Inputs.zip.

 Note that running the full Western US scenarios requires substantial computing resources.
-A single run can take several days to complete on a machine with 32 CPUs and 128 MW of memory as well as require several hundred GB of disk space for the inputs and results data.
+A single run can take several days to complete on a machine with 32 CPUs and 128 MB of memory as well as require several hundred GB of disk space for the inputs and results data.

 ### 4. How to run the toy scenario
 - Open an Anaconda Prompt